 The Center for Creative Work presents

-April 24th, 6-8 p.m.
-(UH Honors Art Competition: exhibition, performances, and prizes for student art competition)
+6-8 p.m.
+April 23 (Exhibit, performances, and prizes for Ekphrastic art competition)

-University of Houston undergraduates are invited to submit your work!
-We're looking for Ekphrastic Art: films, music, dance, poetry, flash fiction, lyric essays, paintings, sculpture, and photography.
+University of Houston Honors College students, faculty, and staff and students from the UH School of Art are invited to submit your work!
+We're looking for Ekphrastic Art: short films or drama, music, dance, poetry, flash fiction, lyric essays, paintings, sculpture, and photography.
 Ekphrastic art attempts to confront, interpret, inhabit, and speak to another work of art.